 Keep your feathered friends happy this winter by treating them to tasty and fresh premium-quality bird food and help support two of your favorite environmental organizations.
 Proceeds from our annual sale support programs of both York County Audubon and the Wells National Estuarine Research Reserve.
 A wide variety of types of seed and suet is available, with great pricing, especially if you order early.

 Additional items this year include feeders, mealworm suet and Feather Friendly window markers to keep your birds safe.
 Early bird pricing is available if you place your order by 4 p.m. on October 25th.
-Order pick-up will be at the Wells Reserve on November 1st and 2nd with easy access and volunteers on hand to help load your car.
+Order pick-up will be at the Wells Reserve on Friday, November 1st from 1-4 and Saturday, November 2nd from 10-1, with easy access and volunteers on hand to help load your car.

 Please click on this link to view and print the order form: